Grant Henry

-Earlier life and career
+Early life and career

 Grant Henry was born in Panama City, Florida, on July 1, 1956.
 He moved to Acworth, Georgia, in 1972 and graduated from North Cobb High School in 1974.
 He attended Berry College in Rome, Georgia, Florida State University, Florida International University, where he earned a BS degree in Hotel, Restaurant and Travel, Georgia State University, where he earned a M.Ed in Education, Columbia Theological Seminary and Princeton Theological Seminary, where he pursued a Master of Divinity with a concentration in Pastoral Care.